Solomon's Temple, Aizawl: Temple Complex

+Finance

 The temple cost $3 million to complete.
 Most of the funds were contributed by church members with smaller donations received from outside the church.

 Temple Service

 The temple holds church services each Sunday.
 It also hosts special events such as Zanlai Au Aw (Midnight Herald) Anniversary organized by the Publication Board of Kohhran Thianghlim, and Missionary Day organized by the Mission Board and Jerusalem Khawmpui in late December of each year.
 The temple is also used as a center for blood donations organized by the Church's youth wing, Youth Evangelical Front.

+Tourist Attraction

+Solomon's Temple, Aizawl has become one of the most visited tourist attractions in Aizawl.